 There's a surprisingly wide variety of content available for Google's dirt-cheap Cardboard VR system, but not many ways for end users to make use of it for their personal media.
 Enter Cardboard Camera, a new Google app that allows you to take a series of photos and automatically format them for the stereoscopic, 360-degree headset.
 (You don't need the headset to take the photos, but you'll need one to view the results in VR.)
 The app even records a little of the ambient sound in the area while you're taking all the necessary photos, so you can create a complete scene.
 Read More

 The Force awakens on December 18th, but the Force of Disney's marketing has awakened long before that.
 We're already being bombarded with Star Wars figurines and collectibles and toys and miscellaneous items in every online or retail store we visit.
 And here's one more thing you want to add to your list of coveted Star Wars items: a themed Google Cardboard unit.

 Verizon has the exclusive rights to these 4 different cardboard designs.
+There's one for BB-8, R2-D2, Kylo Ren, and Stormtrooper.
 Read More

 I don't think anyone realized just how widespread Google's Cardboard "virtual reality" standard would become when it was first announced.
 And as neat as some of the games and apps that use Cardboard are, it's hard to escape the fact that the headsets are, well, made of cardboard.
 If you'd like something more sturdy (without having to buy a new LG phone), you can grab one of Mattel's revitalized View-Master VR toys.
 The original price was a bit steep at thirty bucks, but today Amazon and Wal-Mart are selling them for $19.97, a little closer to impulse buy range and pretty decent stocking-stuffers to boot.
 Read More